• Skincare

 What is the thigh gap, anyway?

-In theory, it’s simple: The thigh gap (also known as the inner thigh gap) is when you stand with your feet together and there’s a space between your inner thighs.
+In theory, it’s simple: The inner thigh gap shows up when you stand with your feet together and have a space between your thighs.

-No, it doesn’t come as news that young women — including high school students and college girls — are exploring yet another dangerous body trend but what’s truly alarming is that even being “skinny” is no longer the ultimate pinnacle for a lot of girls.
+No, it doesn’t come as news that young women — including high school students and college girls — are exploring yet another dangerous body trend, but what’s truly alarming is that even being “skinny” is no longer the ultimate pinnacle for many girls.

-It’s the thigh gap have now become the pinnacle of perfection: A measure of weight loss success or failure.
+The thigh gap has now become the pinnacle of perfection: A measure of weight loss success or failure.

-Again, repeat after me: Your thighs touching are what’s the problem, apparently.
+Again, repeat after me: Your thighs touching is the problem.

-Why I (and most possibly you) will never have the thigh gap
+Why I (and most possibly you) will never have a gap between the thighs

-And neither will 95% women across the world, even if they diet and exercise down to a size 0.
+And neither will 95% of women worldwide, even if they diet and exercise down to a size 0.

 That’s because it’s more about your body type and bone structure than your weight.
-Dr. Travis Stork explained this really well on a recent episode of The Doctors.
+Dr. Travis Stork explained this on a recent episode of The Doctors.

-He brought along two women for the demonstration: One was a size 6 with a thigh gap, while the other was a size 0 without a thigh gap.
+He brought two women for the demonstration: One was a size 6 with a gap between her thighs, and the other was a size 0 without a hint of a gap.

-Their hip X-rays revealed how the skeletal structure determines whether or not you will have a thigh gap: If you have narrow hips and your bones angle inwards, thigh gaps are virtually unachievable no matter how much you exercise or starve yourself.
-If your hips are wider, you may have a thigh gap regardless of your size or weight.
+Their hip X-rays revealed how the skeletal structure determines this phenomenon: If you have narrow hips and your bones angle inwards, thigh gaps are virtually unachievable no matter how much you exercise or starve yourself.
+If your hips are wider, you may have one regardless of size or weight.

-And no dieting or fitness regimen is going to change your bone structure, just like nothing can change your height.
+And no dieting, fitness regimen, or thigh gap exercises will change your bone structure, just like nothing can change your height.

 So, even if you are a size zero, there’s still a chance of your inner thighs touching each other!

-In fact, a lot of doctors and other experts blame the advertising industry and its liberal use of Photoshop for pushing these kind of unrealistic beauty ideals that lead to seriously low self esteem, body dysmorphia (negative body image) and other mental health issues.
+Many doctors and other experts blame the advertising industry and its liberal use of Photoshop for pushing this kind of unrealistic beauty ideals that lead to seriously low self-esteem, body dysmorphia (negative body image), and other mental health issues.

-As Lynn Grefe, former President of the National Eating Disorders Association, put it: “With photo editing and photo manipulation these days, most of these… are not even real images.”
+As Lynn Grefe, former National Eating Disorders Association President, says, “With photo editing and photo manipulation these days, most of these… are not even real images.”

 But when has a little biological or physical impossibility stopped us in our quest for a new trend?
 Remember the cotton ball diet?
 Or the IV transfusions?

-Similarly, thigh gaps are now being served up in many a cosmetic surgeon’s office, using seriously questionable measures — like a thigh lift and other surgical procedures.
+Similarly, gaps are now being served up in a cosmetic surgeon’s office, using seriously questionable measures beyond dieting or sumo squats — like a thigh lift and other surgical procedures.

-For example, cosmetic surgery clinics have seen a rapid rise in demand for CoolSculpting, a fat-freezing treatment, on the inner thigh area.
-It works on the principles of cryolipolysis, which breaks down fatty tissue with special cooling technology.
+For example, cosmetic surgery clinics have seen a rapid demand for CoolSculpting, a fat-freezing treatment on the inner thigh.
+It works on the principles of cryolipolysis, which breaks down fatty tissue with unique cooling technology.

-This causes fat cells to die off and then get eliminated by the body’s lymphatic system over a few weeks — which ostensibly stops your upper thighs touching each other.
+This causes fat cells to die off and then get eliminated by the body’s lymphatic system over a few weeks — which ostensibly stops your thighs from touching each other.

-Others talk about the more easily available liposuction, where the doctor makes an incision in your skin and then uses rods that have a little hole in the middle to suck out the “extra fat” … possible side effects include swelling, bruising, soreness, oozing, an uneven skin surface and damage to the nerves and skin.
+Others talk about the more readily available liposuction, where the doctor makes an incision in your skin and then uses rods that have a little hole in the middle to suck out the “extra fat”… possible side effects include swelling, bruising, soreness, oozing, an uneven skin surface and damage to the nerves and skin.

 Oh, and for a fraction of people, death.

-Even women who shy away from the surgical route fall prey to extreme dieting and exercising in their desire for thigh gaps.
-Do a quick search and you will find plenty of teenage girls committed to starving in the hopes of living up to this super-skinny trend.
+Even women who shy away from the surgical route fall prey to extreme dieting and exercising in their desire for a gap between their thighs.
+Do a quick search, and you will find plenty of teenage girls committed to starving in the hopes of living up to this super-skinny trend.

-And when a goal like this becomes the measure of success or failure, it can be really unhealthy.
-Think what it would do to someone with an exercise or eating disorder … not a pretty end result, for sure.
+And when a goal like this becomes the measure of success or failure, it can be unhealthy.
+Think what it would do to someone with an exercise or eating disorder … not a pretty result.

-Rather than focus on something so unrealistic and fraught with dangers, I would rather work at getting stronger, healthier and more toned overall with a balanced diet and healthy lifestyle.
+Rather than focus on something so unrealistic and fraught with dangers, I would work at getting stronger, healthier, and more toned overall with a balanced diet and healthy lifestyle.
+Build muscle rather than break down my body.
 You too?
 Right?

-There is, after all, an important distinction between getting to your healthy weight vs irrationally obsessing about the width of your hips.
+There is, after all, an essential distinction between getting to your healthy weight vs. irrationally obsessing about the width of your hips.

 So let’s celebrate the thighs we have, gap or no gap.
 Make them stronger but let’s ignore the gap.